apache/datasketches-website/index.md

 <p>If approximate results are acceptable, there is a class of specialized algorithms, called streaming algorithms, or <a href="/docs/Background/SketchOrigins.html">sketches</a> that can produce results orders-of magnitude faster and with mathematically proven error bounds.
 For interactive queries there may not be other viable alternatives, and in the case of real-time analysis, sketches are the only known solution.</p>

 <p>For any system that needs to extract useful information from big data these sketches are a required toolkit that should be tightly integrated into their analysis capabilities.
-This technology has helped Yahoo (Verizon Media) successfully reduce data processing times from days or hours to minutes or seconds on a number of its internal platforms.</p>
+This technology has helped Yahoo successfully reduce data processing times from days or hours to minutes or seconds on a number of its internal platforms.</p>

 <p>This project is dedicated to providing a broad selection of sketch algorithms of production quality.
 Contributions are welcome from those interested in further development of this science and art.</p>
     </div>